Configuring the Agent

 The JVM needs to be restarted for your new settings to be taken in account.

-The Information page, as its name suggests, provides any relevant information about the PATROL Agent such as its version, the port it is running on, the Operating System, etc. From this page, you can also preview and download the PATROL Agent log files (current and past).
+The Information page, as its name suggests, provides any relevant information about the PATROL Agent such as its version, the port it is running on, the Operating System, etc. From this page, you can also preview and download the PATROL Agent log file.
 Messages sent to the error log include both error messages that result from a failed action, and informational messages that result from successful action.

 - Defining Access Control Lists